krostar/httpw/README.md

 The solution I found and iterate on for multiple weeks is the following:
 `func(r *http.Request) (*httpw.Response, error)`.
 With the following signature
-any handlers can handle the request as they would normally do, yet does not handle how response is wrote nor how errors are handled.
-This is leave to a callback that write the response, and another callback to handle the error, if any (for example adding fields in a logger, set a tracing span to any status, ...).
+any handlers can handle the request as they would normally do, yet does not handle how response is written, nor how errors are handled.
+This is left to a callback that write the response, and another callback to handle the error, if any (for example adding fields in a logger, set a tracing span to any status, ...).